 Without wanting to risk her existing client relationships, Becky experimented with PhotoDay under a new studio.
 Her plan was to exclusively use AdvancePay, and not take photos of any dancers who did not pay ahead.
 Unfortunately, perhaps because Becky wasn’t a known entity at this new studio, she did not find many takers.
 In the end, all of the dancers were photographed, whether they purchased an AdvancePay credit or not.
 Her sales ended up being fine, but not what she had hoped to find.
 This is where Becky decided to alter her strategy.

 For her second shoot, she opted not to use AdvancePay.
 Instead, she went for a unique, hybrid style sales shoot.
-Rather than give parents an access code for the possibility of them opting in later, Becky had them download the PhotoDay app on their mobile device on-site.
+Rather than give parents an access code for the possibility of them opting in later, Becky had them opt in on-site.
 She also employed the use of three iPads for anyone who did not wish to use their own devices but found that most people did not need the extra assistance.
 This smooth process led to most parents filling out their photo orders during the event.
 At the end of the second day, every order placed was at the lab and all payments were processed and in transit to her bank account.